-The Navy Advanced Narrowband System (ANS)/Mobile User Objective System (MUOS) is being developed as a replacement to the UFO constellation, with a production award anticipated in 2004.
-It will provide global SATCOM narrowband (64kpbs and below) connectivity for voice, video and data for U.S. and Allied services.
+The Navy Advanced Narrowband System (ANS)/Mobile User Objective System (MUOS) is being developed as a replacement to the UFO constellation.
+It provides global SATCOM narrowband (64kpbs and below) connectivity for voice, video and data for US and Allied services.
 The program is being executed as a multi-phased program.
 As the lead service for UHF MILSATCOM, the Navy (SPAWAR) has been charged with the acquisition responsibility for MUOS.
 The first phase, a 21-month Concept Exploration phase, was completed in July 2001.
 Eight industry teams of commercial and Defense Department contractors studied and recommended system concepts and architectures to meet MUOS requirements.
 Boeing, Globalstar, ICO/Teledesic, INMARSAT, Orbital Sciences, Lockheed Martin, Raytheon, and Spectrum Astro participated in the evaluation of military and commercial concepts.

-The Mobile User Objective System (MUOS) will be a network of DOD-controlled satellites and associated ground facilities providing narrowband BLOS communication services for a worldwide population of mobile and fixed site terminal users.
-The ground control segment will feature a distributed, government-controlled, precedence and priority based resource management system that will be responsive to the communications requirements of commanders with apportioned resources.
+The Mobile User Objective System (MUOS) is a network of DOD-controlled satellites and associated ground facilities providing narrowband BLOS communication services for a worldwide population of mobile and fixed site terminal users.
+The ground control segment features a distributed, government-controlled, precedence and priority based resource management system that would be responsive to the communications requirements of commanders with apportioned resources.

-The Mobile User Objective System is being developed as a replacement to the UFO (UHF Follow On) constellation for IOC in 2007.
-It will provide global SATCOM narrowband (64kpbs and below) connectivity for voice, video and data for US and Allied services.
-The MUOS study is part of an ACAT-1D program headed by SPAWAR to develop a system for the mobile user-on-the-move.
+The Mobile User Objective System was developed as a replacement to the UFO (UHF Follow On).
+It would provide global SATCOM narrowband (64kpbs and below) connectivity for voice, video and data for US and Allied services.
+MUOS was part of an ACAT-1D program headed by SPAWAR to develop a system for the mobile user-on-the-move.
 Key trade analyses are needed for waveform selection (DS-SS CDMA, TDMA, DAMA, etc.), effects of real world interference and fading (ionospheric scintillation, etc.), antenna and multi-element beam array and active phased array beam designs.

 In November 1999 the Space and Naval Warfare Systems Command awarded four contracts valued at $700,000 each for Advanced Narrowband System / Mobile User Objective System concept studies.
 Awards for the concept studies were made to Hughes Space & Communications Company of Los Angeles, Lockheed Martin Missiles & Space of Sunnyvale, Calif., Raytheon Systems Company of St. Petersburg, Fla., and Spectrum Astro, Inc., of Gilbert, Ariz.